texfaq/texfaq.github.io/FAQ-repeatgrf.md

 ```latex
 \loadgraphics[<bb>]{<list of graphics>}
 ```
-and each of the graphics in the list is converted to an ''object'' for use within the resulting PostScript output.
+and each of the graphics in the list is converted to an "object" for use within the resulting PostScript output.
 (This is, in essence, an automated version of the `epslatex` technique described above.)

 Having loaded the package as above, whenever you use `\includegraphics`, the command checks if the file you've asked for is one of the graphics in `\loadgraphics` list.
-If so, the operation is converted into a call to the ''object'' rather than a new copy of the file; the resulting PostScript can of course be _much_ smaller.
+If so, the operation is converted into a call to the "object" rather than a new copy of the file; the resulting PostScript can of course be _much_ smaller.

 Note that the package requires a recent `dvips`, version